f4exb/sdrangel/plugins/samplesink/limesdroutput/readme.md

 <h2>Build</h2>

 The plugin will be built only if LimeSuite is installed in your system.
+Please use version tagged v17.06.0 or maybe later.
 To build and install LimeSuite from source do:

   - `sudo apt-get install libsqlite3-dev`
   - `git clone https://github.com/myriadrf/LimeSuite.git`